smondet/trakeva/README.md

 The main test starts a temporary Postgresql server on port `4242`, this can be overridden with the environment variable `POSTGRESQL_PORT`.
+To use an existing database server instead of creating one use the variable `POSTGRESQL_CONNECTION_INFO`.

 To run the benchmarks: